ranand12/GeminiWithUI/VertexAI-Basic-Chainlit/README.md

 - `location`: The location of your Discovery Engine data store (e.g., "global", "us", "eu")
 - `data_store_id`: The ID of your Discovery Engine data store

-## Deployment
+## Simplified Deployment

-The `deploy.sh` script automates the deployment process to Google Cloud Run.
-It handles:
+This project uses Cloud Build for a streamlined deployment process.
+The deployment script handles:

-1. Creating a service account with necessary permissions (if not provided)
+1. Creating an Artifact Registry repository (if it doesn't exist)
-2. Setting up an Artifact Registry repository
+2. Enabling required Google Cloud APIs
 3. Building and pushing the Docker image
-4. Deploying the application to Cloud Run with the required configuration
+4. Deploying the application to Cloud Run

 ### Usage